Efficient Policy Iteration for Robust Markov Decision Processes via Regularization: Method

 The rest follows from the solution of the above optimization problem.
 The proof of the second part is more technical so referred to the appendix.
-For $p=2$, the proof can be found in \cite{anava2016k}. \end{proof}

-We want to note here that the algorithm \ref{alg:fp} requires solving \eqref{eq:alg:fp:lk} at each iteration that can be solved using binary search too.
-But this seems unnecessary as we can directly solve \eqref{eq:rve:val} instead.
-The silver lining being that \eqref{eq:alg:fp:lk} can solve exactly in closed form for $p=1,2$ as it would be become linear and quadratic equation respectively.
-Its exact implementation is shown in algorithm \ref{alg:f1} and \ref{alg:f2} in appendix.
-Moreover, for $p=1,\infty$, optimal robust Bellman operator can be calculated in closed form similar to (\texttt{sa})-rectangular case above and non-robust MDPs, see table \ref{tb:val}. \begin{theorem} (Go To Policy) The greedy policy $\pi$ w.r.t. value function $v$, defined as $\mathcal{T}^*_{\mathcal{U}^s_p}v =\mathcal{T}^\pi_{\mathcal{U}^s_p}v$ is a threshold policy.
-It takes only those actions that has positive advantage, with probability proportional to $(p-1)$th power of its advantage.
-That is

-where $A(s,a)= R_0(s,a) + \gamma\sum_{s'} P_0(s'|s,a)v(s') - (\mathcal{T}^*_{\mathcal{U}^s_p}v)(s)$. \end{theorem} \begin{proof} The proof follows from the proof of the \eqref{eq:rve:val}.
-Notable special cases are $p=1,\infty$ where it takes actions with uniform probability and the best action respectively. \end{proof} The advantage function $A$ defined in the above theorem, is not usual advantage function that is defined as $Q(s,a)-v(s)$.
-But it bears a good resemblance to it, and for convenience, we name it advantage function.
-The above result states that the greedy policy takes actions that has positive advantage, and the property below states that the greedy policy takes top $\chi_p(v,s)$ actions in state $s$ at value function $v$. \begin{property} $\chi_p(v,s)$ is number of actions that has positive advantage, that is

-\end{property} Recall the definition of $\chi_p$ in \eqref{def:chi}, when uncertainty radiuses ($\alpha_s,\beta_s$) are zero (essentially $\sigma =0$ in \eqref{def:chi}), then $\chi_p(v,s) = 1, \forall v,s$, that means, greedy policy taking the best action.
-In other words, all the robust results reduces to non-robust results as discussed in section \ref{sec:MDPs} as uncertainty radius becomes zero.
-Now the next property shows another use of $\chi_p$.
-It shows that $(\mathcal{T}^*_{\mathcal{U}^s_p}v)(s)$ depends on $\chi_p(v,s)$th and ($\chi_p(v,s) +1$)th best value (according to Q-value), as opposed to the best value in non-robust MDPs.
+For $p=2$, the proof can be found in \cite{anava2016k}. \end{proof} The solution to \eqref{eq:rve:val} can be found via algorithm \ref{alg:fp} too discussed in appendix \ref{app:properties}.
+Notably, it can be exactly solved for $p=1$ (algorithm \ref{alg:f1} in appendix) and algorithm \ref{alg:main:f2}.
+And for $p=1,\infty$, solution to \eqref{eq:rve:val} can be obtained in closed form.
+The best of both worlds are summarized in table \ref{tb:val}.
+This implies that the exact policy improvement step can be done for $p=1,2,\infty$ in closed form or by a simple algorithm and inexactly for general $p$ via binary search efficiently.